williamnguyen-activecyber/okta.github.io/_source/_code/php/quickstart-signin-widget.md

 # PHP Application Set-up
 Now that we have all the configuration at Okta done, we can begin setting up our PHP application.
 There are a couple of different ways to include the sign-in widget in your application.
-You can use the NPM module by installing `@okta/okta-signin-widget` in your project, or by using the Okta CDN, which is what we'll be using.
-Once you have the sign-in widget, there's a little bit of configuration you have to do to talk with your new authorization server.
+You can use the NPM module by installing `@okta/okta-signin-widget` in your project, or by using the Okta CDN, which is what we&#8217;ll be using.
+Once you have the sign-in widget, there&#8217;s a little bit of configuration you have to do to talk with your new authorization server.

 ## Installing and Configuring the Sign In Widget
 There are 2 files we will require for the sign in widget to work, a JS file and a CSS file.
 You will also be able to